nguyenvulong/db_test/README.md

 ## Verification Function

-The `verify_replication()` function in `setup.sql` is used throughout the tests to check if the data in the master and replica databases is synchronized.
+The `verify_replication()` function in `setup-master.sql` is used throughout the tests to check if the data in the master and replica databases is synchronized.
 This function:

 1. Uses the `dblink` extension to connect to the replica database
 2. Counts the number of records in the `users` table on both the master and replica